30cl/remote-pc-power-on/readme.md

 #### Status
 I found the Speaker 5V+ pin is only powered when the PC is on.
 This is likely to not be the case for other boards.
 You might need to find another way (maybe the power LED?).

-The `/power-on` and `/power-off` endpoints are using the status and will only act if the system in is the oposite state.
+The `/power-on` and `/power-off` endpoints are using the status and will only act if the system in is the opossite state.
 Without a status, you can still use the `/power-toggle`.

 ### Power and reset buttons